nvim-treesitter/nvim-treesitter/README.md

 # Troubleshooting

-Before doing anything, make sure you have the latest version of this plugin and run `:checkhealth nvim_treesitter`.
+Before doing anything, make sure you have the latest version of this plugin and run `:checkhealth nvim-treesitter`.
 It can also help to update the parsers via `:TSUpdate`.

 #### Feature `X` does not work for `{language}`...